2023 Student-Led Teaching Awards

-The Student-Led Teaching Awards (SLTAs) are returning in 2023.
-They are a way for us as students to recognise and raise the profile of teaching at Flinders University while celebrating good practice.
+The Student-Led Teaching Awards (SLTAs) provide an opportunity for students to recognise our wonderful educators at Flinders University and celebrate what makes them great!
 This student-run award celebrates the best student learning experiences across the University and the staff that make it possible.
-Students have determined the categories, nominated the lecturers, and selected the winners.
-Submit a nomination for any staff you think should be recognised!

 Semester 1 nominations

-Semester 2 nominations will open in October.
+Semester 2 nominations (open in October)

 Read below for details on the categories and how to submit a nomination.